Beloit & Beyond Conference, November 5, 2024

 Abhey

-As an Impact Beloit Community Fellow, I am interning as an Accounting Assistant at YWCA Rock County in Janesville, IL.
+As an Impact Beloit Community Fellow, I am interning as an Accounting Assistant at YWCA Rock County in Janesville.
 I support the finance director in managing the organization’s financial records.
 My role also involves developing strategies and improving efficiency in the financial operations.
 This experience has enhanced my knowledge of accounting principles while deepening my understanding of the YWCA’s mission to empower women and eliminate racism.
 Through this internship, I am gaining practical skills in financial management and strengthening my commitment to community service and social justice.
 Working at a non-profit, I am learning about the unique financial challenges these organizations face and the importance of resource optimization.

 Kitana